IBMa/Va11yS/README.md

 # Va11yS
-Visit the [Va11yS site](https://ibma.github.io/Va11yS/) to test the samples with your AT...
+Visit the [Va11yS site](https://ibma.github.io/Va11yS/) to test the samples with your AT.......

 Learn more about this project on the [IBM developerWorks Open: Va11yS](https://developer.ibm.com/open/openprojects/va11ys/) project page.